Boilers vs. Heat Pumps

 A Good quality Air Source Heat Pump Can Last Up to 25 years.
 Since they have very few moving parts its recommended that you have it serviced once a year however it is not always necessary.

 A visual check and external clean carried out by the homeowner is often sufficient.

 Since an Air Source Heat Pumps does not burn fossil fuel, there is no risk of carbon monoxide poisoning and no need for any kind of alarm system in your home.

 On average, the installation cost of a replacement

 boiler is between £2,500-£4,500, depending on the type and size of the boiler, whether any additional work is required, and the labour involved.

-The initial capital outlay for an Air Source Heat Pump is significantly higher than a boiler, with the average cost being around £15,000.
-However, the Government backed Renewable Heat Incentive (RHI) allows you to claim up to £12,800 back from the scheme in return for installing a heat pump.
+The initial capital outlay for an Air Source Heat Pump is higher than a boiler, with the average cost being around £15,000.
+However, the new government incentive BUS (Boiler Upgrade Scheme) means you can now save £5,000 off your upfront costs!

 At the time of writing, Gas prices have dipped but remain higher than they have been over the last 4 years.
 The price of oil dropped to a very brief low at the end of April 2020 and then climbed back up over the following months.
 Even with the price of fossil fuel at a temporary low they remain considerably more expensive when compared to a heat pump.

 With a heat pump your not burning any fuel, you’re merely using electricity to power a compressor within the Heat Pump unit.